Hassan114h/eks-helm-argocd/README.md

   Worker nodes in private subnets

 - **EKS Pod Identity**
-  Delivers fine-grained IAM permissions directly to pods—eliminating node-level credentials and securely enabling AWS API access for components such as **cert-manager** and **External-DNS**.
+  Delivers fine grained IAM permissions directly to pods eliminating node-level credentials and enabling access for resources such as **cert-manager** and **External-DNS**.

 - **Terraform**
   Provisioned AWS and Kubernetes infrastructure using a consistent, repeatable infrastructure-as-code approach.